 My wife and I had been in Zimbabwe only a few hours.
-So far, our guide on our first safari drive, Alan, had already spotted several species of fleet antelope, and I was already concerned that for me—as a blind man—yes, this was going to kind of suck. *****Sensuous Geographies: Body, Sense and Place - Paul Rodaway.
+So far, our guide on our first safari drive, Alan, had already spotted several species of fleet antelope, and I was already concerned that for me—as a blind man—yes, this was going to kind of suck.
+I might as well be at a drive-in movie.
+Here, you try: Close your eyes.
+Over there is a kudu, whatever a kudu is. *****Sensuous Geographies: Body, Sense and Place - Paul Rodaway.
 Can't even begin to comprehend the epic scale of @DanRavenEllison's #BigWalkAroundLondon...
 Fun #map pokes fun of #SanFrancisco and #SilliconValley.
 How accurate is it?!
 High-res version by @MyBoyTrubetskoy.
 Why green spaces are good for grey matter Snap! @DanRavenEllison Not just beneficial for over 65's.□ @LondonNPC.
 I'm going on a 500km #BigWalkAroundLondon to help make #London a #NationalParkCity.
 Help draw where I should go.

 BBC Radio 4 explores virtual reality in drama for the first time in Quake - Media Centre.
 The Japanese practice of 'forest bathing' is scientificially proven to be good for you.
 The tonic of the wilderness was Henry David Thoreau’s classic prescription for civilization and its discontents, offered in the 1854 essay Walden: Or, Life in the Woods.